Seven Psychopaths: Plot

-Charlie arrives alone and unarmed, apart from a flare gun.
-An enraged Billy shoots him, feeling cheated.
-Hans stumbles across Charlie's thugs waiting nearby, led by Paolo, but the police show up at the same time.
-Marty drives away with Charlie, intending to take him to a hospital, when Billy realizes the flare gun's purpose and fires it.
-Paolo starts to lead his men to the flare, but Hans pretends to draw a weapon, causing Paulo to shoot him in front of the police.
-Before dying, he says, "It isn't grey at all."
+Charlie arrives alone, armed with only a flare gun.
+Billy shoots him, feeling cheated, and Marty—determined to prevent yet another death—drives Charlie to the nearest hospital.
+Meanwhile, Hans stumbles across Charlie's men, led by Paulo, at a nearby truck stop, but a patrol cruiser shows up and they cannot immediately grab him.
+Billy then realizes the flare gun's purpose and fires it into the air.
+Paulo and his men prepare to drive towards the signal, but Hans pretends to draw a weapon, causing Paulo to shoot him in front of the police and instigate a chase.